Has your Bet365 account been limited? I really wouldn’t be surprised if it has…

-Bet365 sent it to me, shorty after a nudge from justiceforpunters.org.
+Bet365 sent it to me, shortly after a nudge from justiceforpunters.org.

 Justice For Punters?
 Good Shout…

-As everyone should be aware (unless you don’t have an email address) that last month GDPR kicked in.
-Meaning the betting companies now have to supply various data, as highlighted by justice for punters.
+As everyone should be aware (unless you don’t have an email address) last month’s GDPR kicked in.
+Meaning that betting companies now have to supply various data, as highlighted by Justice for punters.
 In fact, they have a pre-written letter on their site where you can fill in the blanks.
 Doing this and sending it off to the betting company of your choice means they are obligated to show you what data they keep about you.